- My Secret Life at the CIA

-Because we hadn’t stared death in the face enough, we endured another hair-rising adventure, a 10-hour drive from Nepal to Agra where we planned to see the Taj Mahal.
+Because we hadn’t stared death in the face enough, we endured another hair-raising adventure, a 10-hour drive from Nepal to Agra where we planned to see the Taj Mahal.
 On the way, we saw funeral pyres carrying the dead and two baraats—wedding processions that stop traffic as they wind through the busy streets.
-In the midst of the brightest lights, loudest horns, and chaotic but joyful music, was a bejeweled groom on a steed riding in the grandest Maharaja style to his beautiful bride.
-It was like they had jumped off the pages of my National Geographic magazine where the images had not just come to life, but exploded all around us.
+In the midst of the brightest lights, loudest horns, and chaotic but joyful music was a bejeweled groom on a steed riding in the grandest Maharaja style to his beautiful bride.
+It was like they had jumped off the pages of my National Geographic magazine where the images had not just come to life but exploded all around us.

 India is so much more than you expect–from the white sandy beaches of Goa to the inhospitable Thar desert, the foothills of the Himalayas, and pristine national parks.
 Serving as way-station on the infamous Silk Road, India has all of the delights that sent Europeans in a desperate search for a quicker route to this land: spices, gorgeous fabrics, and semi-precious stones.
 India also features some of the strangest things in the world, such as the Karni Mata Temple in Rajasthan that houses nearly 20,000 rats revered by worshippers as their ancestors incarnate.